bata24/gef/README.md

 - `slub-tiny-dump`: dumps slub-tiny free-list.
     - Supported on x64/x86/ARM64/ARM + `SLUB-TINY` + no-symbol + kASLR.
     - ![](images/slub-tiny-dump.png)
-- `slab-contains`: resolves which `kmem_cache` certain address (object) belongs to (for `SLUB`/`SLUB-TINY`/`SLAB`).
+- `slab-contains`: resolves the slab cache (`kmem_cache`) that a certain address (object) belongs to (for `SLUB`/`SLUB-TINY`/`SLAB`).
     - ![](images/slab-contains.png)
     - For `SLUB`/`SLUB-TINY`, if all chunks belonging to a certain `page` are in use, they will not be displayed by `slub-dump`/`slub-tiny-dump` command.
     - Even with such an address (object), this command may be able to resolve `kmem_cache`.
-- `buddy-dump`: dumps zone of page allocator (buddy allocator) free-list.
+- `buddy-dump`: dumps the zone of the page allocator (buddy allocator) free-list.
     - ![](images/buddy-dump.png)
 - `vmalloc-dump`: dumps `vmalloc` used-list and freed-list.
     - ![](images/vmalloc-dump.png)
-- `page`: displays transformation `struct page` <-> virtual/physical address.
+- `page`: displays the transformation between a `struct page` and its virtual/physical address.
     - ![](images/page.png)
     - There are shortcuts: `virt2page`, `page2virt`, `phys2page` and `page2phys`.
 - `kchecksec`: checks kernel security.
     - ![](images/kchecksec.png)
-- `kmagic`: displays useful addresses in kernel.
+- `kmagic`: displays useful addresses in the kernel.
     - ![](images/kmagic.png)
-- `kconfig`: dumps kernel config if available.
+- `kconfig`: dumps the kernel config if available.
     - ![](images/kconfig.png)
-- `syscall-table-view`: displays system call table.
+- `syscall-table-view`: displays the system call table.
     - ![](images/syscall-table-view.png)
-    - It also dumps ia32/x32 syscall table under x64.
+    - It also dumps the ia32/x32 syscall table under x64.
-    - It also dumps compat syscall table under ARM64.
+    - It also dumps the compat syscall table under ARM64.
-- `ksysctl`: dumps sysctl parameters.
+- `ksysctl`: dumps the sysctl parameters.
     - ![](images/ksysctl.png)
-- `ktask`: displays each task address.
+- `ktask`: displays each task's address.
     - ![](images/ktask.png)
     - It also displays the memory map of the userland process.
     - ![](images/ktask-maps.png)
-    - It also displays the register values saved on kstack of the userland process.
+    - It also displays the register values saved on the kstack of the userland process.
     - ![](images/ktask-regs.png)
     - It also displays the file descriptors of the userland process.
     - ![](images/ktask-fd.png)